CraftAcademyLabs/ca_course/getting-to-know-angularjs.md

 So what is actually happening here?

-1. Your vary basic HTML page is extended with AngularJS **directives** by loading it from a CDN (see explenation below)explanation.
+1. Your very basic HTML page is extended with AngularJS **directives** by loading it from a CDN (see explenation below)explanation.
 AngularJS starts automatically when the web page has loaded.
 2. The **`ng-app`** directive tells AngularJS that the `<div>` element is the owner of the application.
 3. The **`ng-init`** directive initializes AngularJS application variable `message`.
 4. AngularJS outputs data stored in the variable `message` where the **expression** is written.
 In this case `<h1>{{message}}</h1>`.